mauriciosoares/js-calculator/README.md

 });
 ```

-The `n` variable is the one being printed in the calculator.
+The `n` variable is the one currently printed on the calculator.

 #### Two steps operations